Olti1947/Dalina/README.md

 ## 📖 Overview

-**Dalina** is my personal portfolio website designed to showcase my projects, technical skills, and professional background as a Computer Science Engineering student and aspiring software engineer.
+**Dalina** a personal portfolio website designed for a friend who is a graphic designer.

 The goal of this project is to provide recruiters and collaborators with a **clear, modern, and accessible overview** of who I am, what I build, and how to contact me — all in one place.